jordanvolz/lolpop/README.md

 ```
 python3 examples/classification/mlflow/mlrunner.py
 ```
-Note: You'll want to update `examples/classification/mlflow/local_dev.yaml` with your own configuration.
+Note: You'll want to update `examples/classification/mlflow/local_dev.yaml` with your own configuration and then mlrunner.py with the path to your configuration.
 In particular, update the mlflow configuration.
 You also need to download the `test.csv` and `train.csv` files from [Kaggle](https://www.kaggle.com/competitions/petfinder-adoption-prediction/data) and update your conf to point to their locations.

 You'll probably hit a few errors in trying to run the first time.
 Let me know what they are.